 - Latest technology: zero gravity, hip air-cell massage, acupressure points, removable zipper leg extension for easy washing

 - Relieving and awesome automatic programs including the infamous yoga stretching

 - Read more about the Kahuna SM 7300!

 Things to Consider When Buying A Massage Chair

 - Do you have space for it?
-Massage chairs take quite a bit of space.
-Many newer modern ones have space saving technology, but even so it takes considerable amount of space.
-Generally, massage chair take up 50 inches (Length) by 30 inches (width), so expect to allocate 125 sq feet of space.
+Massage chairs take up quite a bit of space.
+Many newer modern ones have space-saving technology, but even so, it takes up a considerable amount of space.
+Generally, massage chairs take up 50 inches (Length) by 30 inches (width), so expect to allocate 125 sq feet of space.
 If you live in a small condo in Chicago, a massage chair may not be the best investment.

 - Can you maintain it?
-Although massage chairs do not need much upkeep, there will come a time where you’ll need to make a call to a near-by technician for a faulty air bag valve.
+Although massage chairs do not need much upkeep, there will come a time when you’ll need to make a call to a nearby technician for a faulty airbag valve.
 Make sure you have time to be able to take care of it.

 - Will you benefit from it?
 This also sounds like an easy question to answer.
 Those who regularly feel body aches will benefit the most.
 Those who have physically demanding day jobs will find themselves most relieved.

 - Do you enjoy deep tissue massage?
 Our experience tells us that most massage chairs deliver a strong deep tissue massage.
 If you are one of those sensitive people who cannot handle that, it may be better to purchase a handheld massager.

 Massage chairs use roller mechanics, heat, air compression, and vibrations to provide a massage similar to the ones licensed massage therapists provide.

 The technology in massage chairs has gone a long way to mimic the motions of a human hand.